apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**G7 agrees on loan deal to support Ukraine with Russian assets**
+**Houston fugitive search: Inmate escaped, manhunt underway in Downtown**

-You can read more about it [here](https://www.reuters.com/world/troubled-g7-leaders-focus-ukraine-war-china-italian-summit-2024-06-13/).
+You can read more about it [here](https://www.fox26houston.com/news/university-houston-downtown-issues-lockdown-police-action).

 ## Requirements
 - Python 3.8